 The more you can mindfully connect to your work, the more efficient your work process is and the more productive and successful you become.

 The more you can mindfully connect to those around you, the more interesting and fulfilling your relationships become.

-By applying the principles of the Ultimate Guide to Mindful Living, the more you will mindfully connect to life, and the happier, healthier and peaceful your life will become.
+By applying the principles of the Ultimate Guide to Mindful Living, the more you will mindfully connect to life, the happier, healthier, and more peaceful your life will become.
 Give it a try!

 If you found this post helpful, please help someone by sharing this article – help me to help others 🙂!